 When Lower Manhattan was invaded by intolerant agitators in 2010, Newell helped found New York Neighbors for American Values – a key coalition defending our neighborhoods’ proud traditions of diversity and religious tolerance.

 Before the closure of St. Vincent’s Hospital – a devastating blow to Lower Manhattanites’ access to emergency and long-term health care – Newell founded the Coalition for a New Village Hospital.
 The Coalition led our community’s efforts – in the courts and in the streets – to demand a full service hospital at the site; a fight that is still ongoing.

 In addition to his organizing work, Paul consults for non-profit organizations, civil rights law firms and publishers.
 He has worked on winning cases that brought redress to women discriminated against by the FDNY, LGBT New Yorkers fighting for equal representation, and thousands of NYC Administrative Managers discriminated against by race and gender.
 Paul also crafts communications strategies for non-profits like the National Organization on Disability.

-In 2000, Paul joined Ubuntu Education Fund, then a fledgling international non-profit based out of a broom closet in an elementary school.
-As Grassroots Director, Paul helped build the organization into an internationally recognized leader in response to HIV and AIDS.
-Ubuntu now reaches over 50,000 vulnerable children in New York and South Africa.
+In 2000, Newell joined Ubuntu Education Fund, then a fledgling non-profit based out of a broom closet in an elementary school.
+Newell helped build the organization into an internationally recognized leader in response to HIV and poverty.
+Ubuntu now reaches thousands of vulnerable children in New York and South Africa.